barneysspeedshop/legacy_gantt_chart/README.md

     -   **Vertical Markers (Background Highlights):** Simple colored rectangles used to denote special time ranges like weekends, holidays, or periods of unavailability for a specific resource.
     -   **Automatic Conflict Detection:** The example application includes a `LegacyGanttConflictDetector` utility that automatically processes your task data.
 It identifies tasks within the same logical group (e.g., assigned to the same person) that overlap in time.
 When a conflict is found, the detector generates new, temporary `LegacyGanttTask` objects with the `isOverlapIndicator` flag set to `true`.
 These "extra" tasks are what get rendered as the red, angled conflict pattern on your chart.
 This is an opt-in feature; you have full control over whether and how to run conflict detection on your data before passing it to the widget.
 -   **Customizable Zoom Levels:** Zoom from a multi-year overview down to the millisecond level.
+-   **Auto-Scheduling:** Enable auto-scheduling to automatically adjust the start and end dates of dependent tasks when a predecessor or parent task is moved.
+This maintains the integrity of your project schedule.
+You can enable this globally or on a per-task basis.
+-   **Work Calendar Support:** Define working days (e.g., Mon-Fri) and holidays.
+Tasks with `usesWorkCalendar` enabled will automatically skip non-working days when calculating their duration and end dates, ensuring realistic scheduling.
 -   **Programmatic Validation:** Use callbacks like `onTaskUpdate` to validate user actions before committing them.

+### Resource Management
+-   **Resource Histogram:** Visualize resource allocation density over time using the `ResourceHistogramWidget`.
+This helps identify bottlenecks where specific resources are over-allocated.

 [ ^ Table of Contents ^ ](#table-of-contents)